nashville-software-school/Vue-Workshop/project-vault/scoreboard.md

 ## Part 1

 - Display a header saying Team 1 vs Team 2 (feel free to name these something else)
-- Below the header dislpay a score card for each team which displays the team's current score, along with a `+` and `-` button that increments and decrements the team's score.
+- Below the header display a score card for each team which shows the team's current score, along with `+` and `-` buttons that increments and decrements the team's score.
 The score should not be allowed to go below zero

 ## Part 2